lucas75/Luc.Util/Luc.Util.Tests.SampleGenerator/README.md

 How it works
 ------------
-- It another Uuid7 library to generate the samples.
+- It uses the library's `Uuid7` implementation to generate the samples.
 - Runs `Uuid7.NewUuid7()` 100 times.
 - Captures two timestamps around each generation (`TS1` and `TS2`).
 - Stores the raw UUID and its `Id25`, `Id26`, and `Id22` string representations.